 Environmental Trends 2020

-For the fourth year in a row, we have put together a list of the hot topic issues facing environmental practitioners Canada and beyond.
+For the fourth year in a row, we have put together a list of the latest environmental trends that environmental practitioners in Canada and beyond should be aware of.
+For a more in-depth look at the environment trends over the next decade, take a look at our Environmental Trends 2021 Report.

-Thanks to input from our Research Community members, EP members and employers participating as hosts in our Wage Funding program, we have heard firsthand which issues will be at the forefront in 2020, and the state of environmental progress that we’ve inherited from changes over the past year.
+Thanks to input from our Research Community members, EP members and employers participating as hosts in our Wage Funding program, we have heard firsthand which issues will be at the forefront in 2020 and beyond, and the state of environmental progress that we’ve inherited from changes over the past year.

 Below are some of the trending topics that stood out for experienced environmental professionals.

-Question: what emerging environmental fields do you see coming to the forefront in 2020?
+Question: what emerging environmental fields do you see coming to the forefront in the next decade?

 - Climate change and clean fuels